-Naming of microorganisms is a very challenging game.
-Some of the name of microorganisms are given in honour of those persons who have discovered this organism.
-In some cases the name of particular organism is dervied from the place of its discovery, and in other cases the name reflects some of the salient feature of the organisms such as Staphylococci (grape like cluster: morphology), Mycobacteria: (containing Mycolic acid: salient feature).
+Naming microorganisms is a very challenging game.
+Some of the names of microorganisms are given in honor of those persons who have discovered this organism.
+In some cases, the name of a particular organism is derived from the place of its discovery, and in other cases, the name reflects some of the salient features of the organisms such as Staphylococci (grape-like cluster: morphology), Mycobacteria: (containing Mycolic acid: salient feature).

-But today I am talking about those popular names of microorganisms, inferences taken based only on those names results funny answer!
+But today I am talking about those popular names of microorganisms, inferences taken based only on those names result in the funny answer!
 I have found students getting confused and writing unrelated properties of these organisms.
 After seeing the name, they just guess the properties, which may not be correct.